wln20/wln20.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Luning Wang (王麓宁), currently a Master's student at the <a href='https://umich.edu/'>University of Michigan</a>.
-Before that, I got did my undergrad at <a href='https://www.tsinghua.edu.cn/'>Tsinghua University</a>, working with <a href='https://nicsefc.ee.tsinghua.edu.cn/'>NICS-EFC lab</a>.
+I'm Luning Wang, currently a Master's student at the <a href='https://umich.edu/'>University of Michigan</a>.
+Before that, I did my undergrad at <a href='https://www.tsinghua.edu.cn/'>Tsinghua University</a>, working with <a href='https://nicsefc.ee.tsinghua.edu.cn/'>NICS-EFC lab</a>.

 I mainly focused on the infrastructure and efficiency optimization of Large Language Models (a.k.a MLSys or AI-Infra) in my past works.
 Aside from that, I’m also learning related AI techs like RL and Multimodal/Diffusion Models.

 I’m open to discussion and collaboration.
 Feel free to drop me an <a href='mailto:wangluning2@gmail.com'>Email</a> or reach out on <a href="https://www.linkedin.com/in/wangluning/">LinkedIn</a>!